MetPX/sarracenia/doc/sr_subscribe.1.rst

 This option defines a script to be run when everything is ready for the delivery of the product.
 The script receives the sr_sender class instance.
-The script takes the parent as an argument, and for example, any modification to  **parent.local_file**  will change the name of the file written locally.
+The script takes the parent as an argument, and for example, any modification to  **parent.new_file**  will change the name of the file written locally.

 **filename <keyword> (default:WHATFN)**